The services that Mark can provide include journalism, book writing, research, presentation talks, advice and organising events including publicity.

 Mark has written numerous books including the best selling authorised biography of Sunderland and Ireland legend Charlie Hurley and the autobiography of Stan Anderson, the only man to captain the Big Three NE clubs.
 Both books were well received.
 Mark is keen to discuss similar projects with footballers.

 Mark has worked closely with Clive and Ralph Nicholson on the biography of Fred Spiksley, which has enjoyed major coverage at home and abroad on TV, radio and in the press.
-In May 2018, a KickStarter campaign raised the funds for the book – FLYING OVER AN OLIVE GROVE: the remarkable story of Fred Spiksley, a flawed football hero — to be turned into a documentary film and work is ongoing on this.
+In May 2018, a KickStarter campaign raised the funds for the book – FLYING OVER AN OLIVE GROVE: the remarkable story of Fred Spiksley, a flawed football hero — to be turned into a documentary film and work is ongoing on this after the script was completed in early 2019.

 Mark has researched and written two unique booklets on disabled football fans for the Manchester United Disabled Supporters Association.
 Mark has written six booklets — covering the lives of former union members — for the Unite Education department.
 These have been read by tens of thousands of people.
 Mark would happy to work on similar projects in the future.